 - Respond to ITAP emails for International TA eligibility

 - Get in the habit of checking Canvas and UMail once a week, at least

 Summer arrival program

-For the last three years, the Admission & Recruiting Committee has supported a summer arrival initiative.
-Under this program, students receive financial support for their relocation and a per diem for July 25 - August 15.
+For the last three years, the department has supported a summer arrival initiative.
+Under this program, students receive financial support for their relocation.
 The intent of this program is to provide students time to find a rental, explore their new city, and get settled.

 International students may participate on a limited basis due to visa restrictions on early arrival.
 Students requiring work authorization should plan to arrive 30 days prior to the first of the semester, as permitted by their F-1 visa.

 In general, all newly admitted students are eligible for up to $1,500 in an early arrival support scholarship and a moving allowance of $600.
+Students are also offered temporary accommodations for the optional early arrival period.
 Orientation generally takes places at least 1-week prior to the first day of fall semester.